 FAQs on updates to the Drinking Water Quality Assurance Rules 2026

-These FAQs are intended to support drinking water suppliers to understand and apply the proposed revised Drinking Water Quality Assurance Rules (DWQAR).
+These FAQs are intended to support drinking water suppliers to understand and apply the proposed Drinking Water Quality Assurance Rules (the Rules).
 It provides responses to common questions about how the rules work, how they apply in practice, and where further guidance may be needed.

-Use these FAQs as a practical reference alongside the rules and any supporting guidance.
+Use this document as a practical reference alongside the Rules and any supporting guidance.
 Where an answer is marked as still in development, further information will be provided as policy positions and guidance are finalised.

 FAQs for all levels